CNAG-Biomedical-Informatics/pheno-ranker/utils/bff-pxf-simulator/README.md

     * 1 core (it only uses one core per job).
     * At least 1GB HDD.

-# HOW TO RUN CREATE-RANDOM-BFF-PXF
+# HOW TO RUN BFF-PXF-SIMULATOR

 The software runs without any argument and assumes defaults.
 If you want to change some pearmeters please take a look to the synopsis